 - Most class B RVs are converted vans, that are only a little bigger than the standard van they are based on

-- Commonly used platforms are Ford, Chevrolet and Sprinter vans
+- Commonly used platforms are Ford, Chevrolet and Mercedes vans

 - Some Class Bs are 4 wheel drive and more easily allow for getting way out in the boonies

-- Sportsmobile and Earthroamer Class B+ Class B+ are like a Class B, but have an extended roofline to expand the size a bit
+- Class B+ are like a Class B, but have an extended roofline to expand the size a bit

-- Class C motorhomes are based on heavy duty truck or Van frames.
+- Class C motorhomes are based on heavier duty truck or van chassis.

 - If you look at the cab of the vehicle it will have regular truck or van doors to enter it, in addition to a RV full length door in the camper section